animate1978/MB-Lab/docs/skin_editor.rst

 * An advanced human skin shader
 * An advanced toon skin shader
-* Procedural eyeball and iris shaders
+* An advanced set of eyeball and iris shaders
 * Shaders for the teeth and tongue

 The shaders use a combination of texture maps and procedural texture generation, the texture maps are used where procedural generated textures cannot work, while the procedural elements provide details that maps cannot replicate.